openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials.
 W3C [@VC_DATA] formats as well as other Credential formats, like [@ISO.18013-5] and [@Hyperledger.Indy], are supported.

-OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build secure and developer friendly credential presentation on top of it.
+OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure and developer friendly credential presentation on top of it.
 Moreover, implementers can, in a single interface, support credential presentation and the issuance of access tokens for access to APIs based on Verifiable Credentials in the wallet.
 OpenID Conect deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations, since OpenID Connect is built on top of OAuth 2.0.
 Implementers that require [@!OpenID.Core] features, such as the issuance of subject-signed ID tokens, can combine this specification with [@!SIOPv2].

 # Terminology